Redefine Quality in Behavioral Health Care and Human Services

 Joint Commission accreditation is not just for hospitals.
-For more than 50 years, we've helped behavioral health organizations transform their programs and services by meeting and exceeding rigorous performance standards.
-Today, thousands of behavioral health organizations, large and small, are recognized by The Joint Commission as pillars of quality and safety.
+For more than 50 years, we've helped behavioral health and human service organizations transform their programs and services by meeting and exceeding rigorous performance standards.
+Today, thousands of behavioral health and human service organizations, large and small, are recognized by The Joint Commission as pillars of quality and safety.

 Learn the Basics

-Learn more about the behavioral health care accreditation program such as eligibility, accreditation options, process, and pricing.
+Learn more about the behavioral health care and human services accreditation program such as eligibility, accreditation options, process, and pricing.
 Then, assess your organization’s readiness to apply by reviewing our performance standards.

 Prepare for Your Survey

 You've submitted your application.
 Now, it's time to prepare for accreditation.
 Access tips, checklists and other resources to assist you before, during, and after your on-site survey.

 Congratulations, you’re accredited!
 Next, learn how to promote this major accomplishment and about other resources to help you sustain accreditation.

 Accreditation is important, but it’s not the end goal.
 We provide tools, solutions and services to help you continue your process improvement journey beyond accreditation.